navkar/Predictions/README.md

   - Southern States of America
   - Texas shall be combined with Mexico, a definite possibility.

-### Answer the following questions about yourself for more clarity in your life!
+### :question: Answer the following questions about yourself for more clarity in your life!

 * What truly makes you happy ?
 * What do you truly value in life ?